 As employment opportunities arise, they are posted below.
 Qualified candidates are encouraged to send resumes to the contacts provided for each position.
 Only those candidates that are being considered will be contacted.
 No phone calls or e-mail follow-ups please.

 Big Brothers Big Sisters of Orillia & District (BBBSOD) is an equal opportunity employer and we value the importance of diversity, dignity and worth of every individual in the workplace.
 BBBSOD offers accommodation for applicants with disabilities in its recruitment processes.
+Big Brothers Big Sisters of Orillia and District is committed to equity, diversity, and inclusion in all aspects of our work.
+We welcome applications from people of all backgrounds, including but not limited to Indigenous peoples, visible minorities, persons with disabilities, LGBTQ2S+ individuals, immigrants and refugees.
+We strive to reflect the diversity of our communities in our staff and programming.
 If you are contacted by BBBSOD regarding a job opportunity, please advise us prior to the interview if you require accommodation.

 MENTORING COORDINATOR